-Water Wipes are precisely what they claim to be, a clean and straightforward wipe, and we couldn't love them more.
+Water Wipes are exactly what they claim to be, a clean and straightforward wipe with no added chemicals, and we couldn't love them more.
 This straightforward wipe is sturdy, stretchable, fragrance-free, and moist.
-They are easy to pull from their package, the package is easy to open and close, and the wipes are soft enough to please the most sensitive skin.
-This wipe is the only one in this review accepted by the National Eczema Association.
-We think any parent looking for the lowest number of ingredients with the least amount of chemicals has no reason to look elsewhere, with 99.9% of this wipe being water and 0.1% being fruit extract.These wipes are more expensive than most of the disposable wipes on the market, with an average price almost 3x that of the other options(9 cents versus 2-3 cents per wipe).
-They are also one of the smallest wipes in the group by 1-3 inches in length depending on the brand, but we suspect most parents won't notice the size difference.
+They pull easily out of the packaging, which is easy to open and close, and the wipes are soft enough to please even the most delicate skin.
+This wipe is the only one in our review accepted by the National Eczema Association.
+We think parents who are concerned with the number of chemicals they use on their baby will appreciate these wipes, with 99.9% of this wipe being water and 0.1% being fruit extract.These water-based wipes are more expensive than most disposable wipes, with an average price almost 3x that of the other top options.
+They are also one of the smallest wipes in the group by 1-3 inches in length, but we suspect most parents won't notice the size difference and will willingly give it up for what this wipe lacks.
 Water Wipes are one of a kind, and we think most parents will find the additional cost acceptable to have such a simple chemical-free product for their baby, especially newborns or premies.
-If your little one has sensitive skin or you want to avoid chemicals when you can, we think Water Wipes are the best in the business.
+If your infant has sensitive skin or you want to avoid chemicals whenever possible, we think Water Wipes are the best thing going.

-The Pampers Expressions Baby Diaper Wipes are thick, durable and soft.
-They come in easy to pack and use plastic bags with a unique pop top lid that dispenses one wipe at a time and stops the dreaded follow on wipes from coming too far out of the package.
-While not huge fans of scented products, this scent is light and non-offensive and it doesn't linger like harsher smelling options.
-The wipes work well and remove soiled material easily.
-I our tests, the wipes didn't tear unless overly stretched and testers agreed they felt good on the skin.
+The Pampers Expressions Baby Diaper Wipes are thick, durable, and soft.
+They come in easy to pack and use plastic bags with a unique pop-top lid that dispenses one wipe at a time, which stops the dreaded follow on wipes from escaping from the package.
+While we are not huge fans of scented products, this scent is light and non-offensive, and it doesn't linger like harsher smelling competitors.
+The wipes work well and remove messes easily.
+The wipes didn't tear in our tests unless overly stretched, and testers agreed they feel good on the skin.

 These wipes have fragrance added, which translates to an undisclosed number of chemicals.
-So instead of the 7 ingredients listed, the real total and what they are is unknown.
-While these wipes claim to be dermatologist tested, we still recommend a spot check on your little one before you use these routinely, as some could be sensitive to the ingredients.
-Overall, if you are looking for a pleasant scented wipe and your budget is tight, these get the job done with ease.
+So instead of the 7 ingredients shown on the package, the real total number of ingredients and what they are is unknown.
+While these wipes claim to be dermatologist tested, because this claim has no agreed-upon definition, we still recommend a spot check on your little one before you using these, as some little ones might be sensitive to the ingredients.
+Overall, if you are looking for a pleasantly scented wipe and your budget is tight, these get the job done with ease.

 Honest Baby Wipes is a high-end wipe that comes in a variety of package designs.
 These wipes are durable, thick, and work well.
-We like that they are free of many concerning things, including alcohol, parabens, phthalates, quaternary ammonium compounds, and fragrances, and they use chlorine-free processing (which is good for baby and the Earth).
-Chlorine-free processing is relatively unique for this kind of product, which makes them one of the most Earth-friendly disposable wipes around.According to many users, Honest recently changed the formulation of their wipes, and the newer version seems less sensitive than the previous version causing skin irritation.
+We like that they are free of many concerning things, including alcohol, parabens, phthalates, quaternary ammonium compounds, and fragrances.
+They use chlorine-free processing (which is good for babies and the Earth).
+Chlorine-free processing is relatively unique for this kind of product, making them one of the most Earth-friendly disposable wipes around.According to many users, Honest recently changed the formulation of their wipes, and the newer version seems less sensitive than the previous version causing skin irritation.
 While we didn't experience this, if your baby is super sensitive, we recommend the Water Wipes as a truly chemical-free option.
-Honest is also on the spendy side for wipes, so it may not be the right fit for tighter budgets.
+Honest is on the spendy side for wipes, so it may not be the right fit for tighter budgets.
 However, for parents concerned about the environment and the use of chlorine in production or finding a wipe free of certain things, Honest does an excellent job of avoiding the top irritants and concerns.